China likely loaded more than 100 ICBMs in silo fields, Pentagon report says

 Follow topic:

-China is expanding and modernizing its weapons stockpile faster than any other nuclear-armed power.
-Beijing has described reports of a military buildup as efforts to "smear and defame China and deliberately mislead the international community."
+China is expanding and modernising its weapons stockpile faster than any other nuclear-armed power.
+Beijing has described reports of a military build-up as efforts to “smear and defame China and deliberately mislead the international community”.

-Last month, U.S. President Donald Trump said that he may be working on a plan to denuclearize with China and Russia.
+In November, US President Donald Trump said that he may be working on a plan to denuclearise with China and Russia.
 But the draft Pentagon report, which was seen by Reuters, said Beijing did not appear to be interested.

 “We continue to see no appetite from Beijing for pursuing such measures or more comprehensive arms control discussions,” the report said.